hoyangtsai/resume/README.md

 - Tech Stack

-  - Using ReactJS to develope the UI components
+  - Use ReactJS to develope the UI components
   - Building a Nodejs CLI tool with webpack to output refactoring design mockups

 ### Front-end Engineer - Foxconn (Hon-Hai Inc.)